- Duration: 2 days for face-to-face | Total of 16 hours for Virtual Classroom course

-First, the course examines the method development process in detail; covering the objectives of analytical method, how many components to be separated and the required sensitivity, selectivity, specificity and the speed of analysis.
-This is followed by system optimisation and configuration for LC and LC-MS. All of this knowledge is then put to the test in case studies.
+First, the course examines the method development process in detail; covering the objectives of analytical method development, how many components to be separated and the required sensitivity, selectivity, specificity and the speed of analysis.
+This is followed by system optimisation and configuration for HPLC and LC-MS. All of this knowledge is then put to the test in case studies.

 The course then looks at method validation protocols, system suitability and outlines the steps required for analytical method accreditation.

 Following on from this, we look at preparing for problems, how to identify problems and the troubleshooting process.
-This knowledge, along with the basic knowledge of LC & LC-MS acquired in days 1-3 of the Practical Essentials of LC & LC-MS course are then put to the test in a practical exercise on troubleshooting chromatograms through the final part of the day.
+This knowledge, along with the basic knowledge of HPLC & LC-MS acquired in the Practical Essentials of HPLC & LC-MS course are then put to the test in a practical exercise on troubleshooting chromatograms through the final part of the day.

-- You will learn strategies for LC & LC-MS method development.
+- You will learn strategies for HPLC & LC-MS method development.

-- You will learn about system optimisation and configuration for LC and LC-MS.
+- You will learn about system optimisation and configuration for HPLC and LC-MS.

-- You will get an introduction to LC & LC-MS advanced techniques.
+- You will get an introduction to HPLC & LC-MS advanced techniques.

 - You will learn to recognise areas requiring maintenance on the instrument.